Security Whitepaper

 Dependency scanning

-All three codebases are regularly audited for known vulnerabilities in third-party dependencies using native package-manager tooling:
+All codebases are regularly audited for known vulnerabilities in third-party dependencies using native package-manager tooling:

 |---|---|---|